-RCBP offers you a CVS/caremark mail service benefit for covered prescription drugs that you take on an on-going basis, also called maintenance medications.
+RCBP offers you a CVS Caremark® Mail Service Pharmacy benefit for covered prescription drugs that you take on an on-going basis, also called maintenance medications.
 You also have the option to order your prescriptions via mail, internet or phone.

 Long-Term Maintenance Medications

-You can get up to a 90-day refill at a CVS retail pharmacy for the same cost as using CVS/caremark mail order pharmacy for long-term medications used to treat certain conditions such as:
+You can get up to a 90-day refill at a CVS Pharmacy® for the same cost as using CVS Caremark® Mail Service Pharmacy for long-term medications used to treat certain conditions such as:

 • Asthma